MMAP/MMAP.github.io/CHEATSHEET.md

 ### Genomic Relationship Matrices and Eigenvector files

-The eigen.bin file only depends on the subjects in the file.
+Eigenvector files - (to be updated soon) The eigen.bin file only depends on the subjects in the file.
 It is independent of trait and covariates.
 Create them by trait as each trait typicallly has a different number of subjects.
 You can add any covariate to the model as long as there is no missing data for the subjects used to create the eigenvector file.

+Genomic Relationship Matrix - (to be added soon)

 ---